ericwbailey/ericwbailey.website/source/published/forbidden-noodles.md

 A [theoretical type of degenerate matter](https://en.wikipedia.org/wiki/Nuclear_pasta) that may exist within the crust of a Neutron star.
 This matter is hypothesized to undergo multiple phase changes as it gets closer to the extreme pressure of the neutron star’s core.

 Nuclear pasta starts with a gnocchi phase, where the matter is imagined to be a semi-spherical shape.
 It then enters the spaghetti phase as the matter is crushed into long, rod shapes.
 Following that is the lasagna phase, where the rod-shaped fuses into sheets.
-A bucatini phase is also postulated, where the matter is tubular with a hollow centet.
+A bucatini phase is also postulated, where the matter is tubular with a hollow center.

 ## Kristi D’s pasta